Webinar

 TXShare, the North Central Texas Council of Governments (NCTCOG) and the Alliance for Innovation (AFI) worked with Julie Couch and her team to rapidly put together an RFP specification out for tender.
 The resulting nationwide cooperative contract, already awarded to pre-vetted suppliers, is now live on Civic Marketplace for other agencies to benefit from.

-During our webinar on 24th September, Julie Couch will be in conversation with NCTGOG’s Diane Palmer-Boeck and AFI’s Troy Riggs, sharing Fairview’s collaboration journey to cut its procurement timeline and deliver a better service for its citizens.
+During our webinar on 24th September, Julie Couch will be in conversation with NCTCOG’s Diane Palmer-Boeck and Jonathan Blackman, sharing Fairview’s collaboration journey to cut its procurement timeline and deliver a better service for its citizens.

 They’ll be discussing the development of the advanced metering infrastructure (AMI) cooperative contract which provides solutions for diverse water distribution systems, communication technologies and data management requirements through access to some of the country’s top suppliers.